Godot-Opus/libopus-gdnative-asset/README.md

 ## Demos
 ### Trivial
-A demo showing the round trip from PCM -> Opus -> PCM can be seen here:
+A demo showing the round trip from PCM -> Opus -> PCM can be seen in the Trivial demo included in this project, under `example/`.

-The Godot project file in this repository provides a simple demo in `example/` for locally recording audio, encoding it, deecoding it, and playing it back.
+It shows how to locally recording audio, encode it, decode it, and play it back.

 **How to use:**
 1) Press record button